-2020's Dune movie has nothing to do with David Lynch’s 1984 then-flop, now-cult classic.
+For clarity: Denis Villeneuve's Dune has nothing to do with David Lynch’s 1984 then-flop, now-cult classic.
 Instead, it's a brand new big-budget adaption that will cover the first half of the 1965 novel by Frank Herbert, one of the most acclaimed science-fiction works ever written.
-But while you can get your first look with the bewitching trailer below, it looks like we'll have to wait until late next year to properly see it due to uncertainty in the film industry and the coronavirus.

-And the wait is going to be tough: given the sheer scale of the worlds Herbert created, director Denis Villeneuve (Blade Runner 2049, Arrival), speaking to Vanity Fair, said he "would not agree to make this adaptation of the book with one single movie.
+It looks like it's going to be told in two parts, too.
+Speaking to Vanity Fair (opens in new tab), director Villeneuve said he "would not agree to make this adaptation of the book with one single movie.
 The world is too complex.
 It's a world that takes its power in its details."

-2020's Dune features an all-star cast, with Timothée Chalamet, Oscar Isaac, Rebecca Ferguson and Javier Bardem.
-Here's what we know about this enormously promising new Dune adaptation, including the latest on its release date delay, how it differs from previous efforts, and more.
+2021's Dune features an all-star cast which includes Chalamet, Oscar Isaac, Rebecca Ferguson and Javier Bardem.
+Below, we've rounded up everything you need to know about this enormously promising new adaptation, including the latest trailers, reactions and how it differs from previous efforts.

 - Best Amazon Prime movies: stream these greats